vedrankk/Workflow-helper-classes/README.md

-This is a class made by me for practice, to see what I know and what I can do.
+These are classes made by me for practice, to see what I know and what I can do.
 Everything works as as it should and it is tested.

 **NOTICE: If anyone is actualy reading this/using the class ,I am still a junior programmer, so if there are any big mistakes feel free to point them out, I am eager to hear it.**
-The class was made for easier access to the database, and faster work.
+The Model class was made for easier access to the database, and faster work.

 The Model class is suposed to be used with another, as seen in the test.php file.